-There won’t only be a feast of Ducatis at the concours, but many other bikes.
+There won’t only be a feast of Ducatis at the concours, but many other bikes, both in the show and in the car park.

 Among the highlight bikes this year will be a Scorch Laverda custom race bike featured on their poster and a Martini Yamaha XS1100.

-There will also be a dyno, food vendors and trade stalls.
+There will also be a dyno, food vendors, motorcycle club stalls and trade stalls.

 Classes are: Continental up to 750cc, Continental over 750cc, British Pre-1985, British Post 1985, American Pre 1984, American Post 1984, Japanese, Pre 1985, Japanese Post 1985, Pre 1964, Street Performance, Competition, 3 Wheeler or trailer, Custom and Cafe Racer.